-- Successful completion of the LLM program demonstrates an ability to succeed in Iowa Law's Advanced Standing JD for Foreign-Trained Lawyers.
+- Successful completion of the LLM program demonstrates an ability to succeed in Iowa Law's Advanced Standing Program for Foreign-Trained Lawyers.
 If you are accepted into the JD program, you can earn both the LLM and JD in three years at a lower cost than three years of JD study due to the fact that LLM tuition is lower.

-- If you apply directly to the Advanced Standing JD for Foreign-Trained Lawyers and your application is not successful, you can apply to the LLM program, and reapply to the JD program upon successful completion of the LLM program.
+- If you apply directly to the Advanced Standing Program for Foreign-Trained Lawyers and your application is not successful, you can apply to the LLM program, and reapply to the JD program upon successful completion of the LLM program.